Lisa Gora - Business Law and Healthcare Attorney in NJ

-Lisa Gora is an Associate on the Business Law and Healthcare teams at Wilentz, Goldman & Spitzer, PA.
+Lisa Gora is an Associate on the Business Law, Healthcare, and Cannabis Law teams at Wilentz, Goldman & Spitzer, PA.
 Her healthcare practice focuses on the representation of healthcare professionals as well as, group practices and other healthcare entities, including but not limited to, hospitals, academic medical centers, ambulatory surgery centers, management service organizations, ambulatory care facilities, substance use treatment facilities, mental health facilities (outpatient and inpatient), and nursing homes.

 More specifically, Ms. Gora provides healthcare related advice to healthcare professionals and entities and regularly analyzes federal and state statutes and regulations in connection with the federal Anti-Kickback law and Stark Law, New Jersey’s Codey Law and other state-specific self-referral laws, the federal False Claims Act as well as the New Jersey False Claims Act, Board of Medical Examiners regulations, HIPAA, HITECH, licensing and reimbursement issues, and other fraud and abuse laws.
 Additionally, she advises on corporate transactional matters with respect to the formation and structure of healthcare entities, including joint ventures and affiliation agreements.
 She also reviews and prepares physician employment agreements.

 Ms. Gora has contributed her time and efforts in various writing and/or editing capacities as follows:

 - “AHLA Representing Physicians Handbook,” Fourth Edition, Coordinating Editor

 - “The Legal and Operational Guide For Free Medical Clinics,” AHLA and the American Medical Association Foundation, Co-Author and Coordinating Editor, September 2015